Skip to content

 Use a city ID to return attractions in that area.

-This is the most common use case for travellers exploring things to do in a specific destination.
+This is the most common use case when travellers browse activities in a destination.

-A couple looking for attractions in Amsterdam in Spanish or French.
+A couple looking for attractions in Amsterdam that support Spanish or French.

-1. Obtain the id for Amsterdam from /locations/cities endpoint.
+1. Obtain the Amsterdam id from /locations/cities endpoint.

 Example request